Skip to main content

 Slated is not a law firm and does not provide legal advice.
 Nothing in this article (or anywhere else) should be perceived as legal advice from Slated.

-However, in general, if you have written an original spec screenplay that is NOT based on any underlying material, and if you've never optioned, licensed, or sold the script to anyone, then you're probably the controlling party.
+• If you have written an original spec screenplay that is NOT based on any underlying material, and if you've never optioned, licensed, or sold the script to anyone, then you're probably the controlling party.

-On the other hand, if you've written a script that includes someone else's IP - whether it's based on a short story or the script contains characters from other franchises - chances are you'll need the original IP owner's written permission to do anything with the project, including listing it on Slated.
+• If you've written a script that includes someone else's IP - whether it's based on a short story or the script contains characters from other franchises - chances are you'll need the original IP owner's written permission to do anything with the project, including listing it on Slated.

 If two Slated members dispute which of them is the controlling party on a film page, we may ask for written proof in some cases: for example, an option agreement with an expired term or a "work for hire" contract.
-If it's clear where the rights lie, we may transfer ownership of the film page from one member to another.
+If it's plainly clear where the rights lie, we may transfer ownership of the film page from one member to another.

 Disputed projects are not only removed from the marketplace, but they may not be relisted in the future without either the presentation of a corrected, verifiable chain of title, or a court judgement ruling one party as the definitive and exclusive owner of the IP.